You know the old saying, the customer is always right?

 This story illustrates an important aspect of hosting in my mind.

 Customer service is, of course, a critically important aspect of this business.
 But good customer service doesn’t always mean kowtowing to a guest’s every whim.

 Sometimes people don’t know what they want until you show it to them.
 And sometimes what they think they want isn’t really what they want.

-As the professional, it’s your job to draw the line on what’s acceptable and what isn’t acceptable with your guests.
+As a professional, it’s your job to draw the line between what’s acceptable and what isn’t acceptable from your guests.
 It’s your job to decide what requests you will accept and what you will deny.
 And if you decide to accept the request, it’s your job to do it with a good attitude.
 If you didn’t want to do it you should not have said yes.
 I’m so tired of hosts saying yes to a nitpicky guest’s every whim and then complaining about it online!